Rwkeith/KACE-Project/README.md

 Use an up to date Windows 10 Build.
 Tested on Build 19044.

 ## General Usage
 Specify a path for driver you want to emulate.
 Optional flag `load_only_emu_mods` will only load modules in `C:\emu\` folder.
 ```shell
 .\KACE.exe <path_to_driver>  [load_only_emu_mods]
 ```

+## Credits

+Waryas for base concept and code.